Electrolytes and Bulimia: Why Is This a Big Deal?

 When someone struggles with bulimia nervosa (BN)—particularly, purging type bulimia nervosa—they’re at an increased risk of electrolyte imbalance.

-That’s because many purging options for people with this eating disorder will result in imbalanced electrolyte levels.
+That’s because many purging options for people with this eating disorder will result in an imbalance in electrolyte levels.

-Self-induced vomiting frequently contributes to the depletion of electrolytes in the body, as many of these nutrients and minerals are derived from the food and beverages people in these instances are expelling from their bodies.
+Self-induced vomiting, as a form of purging, frequently contributes to the depletion of electrolytes in the body.
+Many of these nutrients and minerals are derived from the food and beverages people expel from their bodies.

 Possible Consequences of Electrolyte Imbalance